The Mergers & Acquisitions Litigation Review: United Kingdom - England & Wales

-Broadly, losses will be calculated according to normal contract law principles, which, as noted above, means that a loss must arise naturally in the 'ordinary course of things' from a particular breach or must be within the reasonable contemplation of the parties as a result of specific circumstances known to the parties at the date of the contract.50 Sellers will often seek to exclude liability for indirect or consequential losses.
-The issue which arises is that the distinction between direct and indirect or consequential losses is not always an easy distinction to draw.
-For example, there have been a number of cases where loss of profits has been held to be a direct loss, and therefore, recoverable.51 As a result, parties will often look to expressly exclude loss of profits (and sometimes loss of goodwill) in addition to indirect or consequential losses.
+Broadly, losses will be calculated according to normal contract law principles, which, as noted above, means that a loss must arise naturally in the ordinary course of things from a particular breach or must be within the reasonable contemplation of the parties as a result of specific circumstances known to the parties at the date of the contract.56 Sellers will often seek to exclude liability for indirect or consequential losses.
+The issue that arises is that the distinction between direct and indirect or consequential losses is not always an easy distinction to draw.
+For example, there have been a number of cases where loss of profits has been held to be a direct loss and, therefore, recoverable.57 As a result, parties will often look to expressly exclude loss of profits (and sometimes loss of goodwill) in addition to indirect or consequential losses.

 Arbitration as a method to resolve commercial contractual disputes is very common, and sophisticated parties to M&A transactions will often choose to refer their disagreements to an arbitral tribunal.

 A wide range of international transactions may be subject to arbitration seated in England, and London is a well-known centre for international arbitration.
-The Arbitration Act 1996 applies to all arbitrations seated in England and there is a considerable body of case law relating to issues arising out of arbitrations seated in England.
-England is widely considered arbitration friendly, and the court will give effect to arbitration agreements and have a wide discretion, where requirements are met, to issue anti-suit injunctions to restrain a party from continuing proceedings initiated in breach of an arbitration clause.
+The Arbitration Act 1996 applies to all arbitrations seated in England, and there is a considerable body of case law relating to issues arising out of arbitrations seated in England.
+England is widely considered to be arbitration-friendly, and the court will give effect to arbitration agreements and have a wide discretion, where requirements are met, to issue anti-suit injunctions to restrain a party from continuing proceedings initiated in breach of an arbitration clause.
 The court also has the power to order disclosure and compel witness evidence in support of arbitration proceedings (seated in London or elsewhere).
 Further, the grounds on which a party can apply to the court to challenge an arbitral award are limited.
-It is possible (unless the parties have agreed otherwise)52 to appeal an arbitration award on a point of law, although the applicant is required to demonstrate that the tribunal made an obvious error.
+It is possible (unless the parties have agreed otherwise) to appeal an arbitration award on a point of law,58 although the applicant is required to demonstrate that the tribunal made an obvious error.

 v Other issues

 Disclosure in English court proceedings can be extensive.
 In recent years, tentative reforms have been introduced to seek to streamline the process.
-A Disclosure Pilot Scheme under the Civil Procedure Rules53 was recently extended to run until the end of 2022.
-The Disclosure Pilot Scheme requires parties to give Initial Disclosure, aimed at providing to the opposing party documents relied on towards the beginning of the proceedings.
+A disclosure pilot scheme under the Civil Procedure Rules59 was recently extended to run until the end of 2022.
+The disclosure pilot scheme requires parties to give initial disclosure aimed at providing the opposing party with documents relied on towards the beginning of proceedings.
 In addition, parties are required to agree a list of issues for disclosure to seek to limit disclosure on issues that do not require substantial volumes of documents to be determined.
-Notwithstanding the scheme, the basic principle of disclosure in the English court remains the same – the parties are expected to conduct proceedings with their cards on the table, namely, providing to the opposing party documents that either undermine a party's case or support the other party's case.
+Notwithstanding the scheme, the basic principle of disclosure in the English court remains the same: the parties are expected to conduct proceedings with their cards on the table, namely, providing to the opposing party documents that either undermine a party's case or support the other party's case.

-If other parties not domiciled in the UK are also involved, the English court has wide reaching jurisdictional rules, which allow claimants to bring defendants into proceedings in England even if they have no nexus to England, provided certain jurisdictional thresholds are met.
+If other parties not domiciled in the UK are also involved, the English court has wide-reaching jurisdictional rules that allow claimants to bring defendants into proceedings in England even if they have no nexus to England, provided certain jurisdictional thresholds are met.

 Year in review